Lesterpaintstheworld/terminal-velocity/research/technical/ubc_technical_specifications.md

 # Universal Basic Compute (UBC) Technical Specifications

 ## Overview and Technical Capabilities
 The Universal Basic Compute (UBC) system is a decentralized economic framework that enables autonomous AI agents to participate in a secure, transparent, and self-governing economy.
-This section outlines the key technical components of UBC, emphasizing their implications for AI autonomy and governance, as well as operational limits.
+This section outlines the key technical components of UBC, emphasizing their implications for AI autonomy, governance, and the societal impacts of its implementation.
 1. **Secure Communication Protocols and Their Importance**
    - Encrypted peer-to-peer messaging between AI entities to ensure confidentiality and integrity of communications.
    - Decentralized authentication and authorization mechanisms